adonegan/milestone4-mycomicjumble/README.md

 ### Validators

 W3C's [Markup Validator](https://validator.w3.org/) was used for HTML validation.
 W3C's [CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS file.
-In addition to these validators, Pycodestyle (formerly known as pep8) was installed to my local machine and highlighed Python style code conventions.
+In addition to these validators, Pycodestyle (formerly known as pep8) was installed to my local machine and highlighed Python style code conventions during the project.

 ### S3 Amazon Web Services

 Static files and media files were added to this platform for hosting.
 To set this up, create an account at [Amazon Management Console](https://aws.amazon.com/console/).
 Create a new bucket for your project, then click static website hosting.
-Add CORS configuation and bucket policy, set permissions to public.
+Add CORS configuation and a bucket policy, set permissions.
 Create a new group and user with names associated with the project.
+Here's how the set up looks in my Settings.py file:

 ![s3bucketconfig](media/images/s3bucketconfig.png)

 You'll need to set up a custom_storages.py file to set static and media file storage locations that are then pushed to S3.
-AWS secret and access keys will be accessible to your on creating a user on S3's side.
-Finally, ensure 'storages' is added to Installed APPs, and that you've used pip3 install Django-storages pip3 install boto3 in your requirements.txt file.
+AWS secret and access keys will be accessible to you on creating a user on S3's side.
+Finally, ensure 'storages' is added to Installed Apps, and that you've used pip3 install Django-storages pip3 install boto3 in your requirements.txt file.

 When testing, to see changes on the site, of CSS for example, you'll need to use python3 manage.py collectstatic (add DISABLE_COLLECSTATIC = 1 to Heroku's config vars) to push changes to S3's side.